Annoiiyed/Prelude-IO/README.md

 - IO returns `Either` objects rather than throw exceptions
 - Functions can be `chain`ed or turned into a `union`

+## Additional libraries

+- [**Prelude-IO/Fetch:**](https://github.com/Annoiiyed/Prelude-IO/tree/main/packages/fetch) A wrapper around `fetch` for runtime type-checking

 ## Roadmap
 - Add extra commonly used types
-- **`@prelude-io/fetch`**: A library providing automatic parsing of HTTP requests and responses
 - **`@prelude-io/test`**: A set of functions to run basic tests on your data types

 ## Inspirations
-- [Prelude-ts]\: Provides functional programming concepts in an accessible manner.
+- [Prelude-ts]: Provides functional programming concepts in an accessible manner.
 Though a similar name, this project is not directly affiliated with prelude-ts or its authors.
 - [io-ts](https://github.com/gcanti/io-ts): Runtime type checking, encoding and decoding, based on `fp-ts`.

 [Prelude-ts]: https://github.com/emmanueltouzery/prelude-ts